yusacetin/pinboard/README.md

 ## Pinboard

 A Qt6 program to copy paste from a preconfigured set of texts.
-Designed to be assigned to a keyboard shortcut such as SHIFT + ALT + V. Customize the pins by editing the pins.json file (should be in the same directory as the executable).
+Designed to be assigned to a keyboard shortcut such as `Shift + Alt + V`.
+Customize the pins by editing the pins.json file (should be in the same directory as the executable).

 ### Usage